partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 ## Step 5: Running the application!

-**Android**

-Now that we have implemented every section of the application!
-It is time to run the app in our emulator.
+Now that we have every section of the application implemented, it's time to run the app in our emulator.

 1. First we want to open up the root path of our project in Android Studio.
 1. The next step is to create and launch an Android emulator.
 We will start by clicking the purple phone icon in the menu bar.